 United States Health Information Network, Inc. incorporated as a 501(c)(3) in 1994.
 USHIN had participation from a variety of healthcare stakeholders, community advocacy organizations and individuals as members of the board and as advisors.
 Two local influential nonprofit institutions, Information and Referral and the Food Bank, participated.
 Representatives joined in from the University of Arizona’s Business Department and Information Technology Department .
 The Pima County Medical Society has been an active supporter of the USHIN concept since its inception.

-From all perspectives USHIN was viewed as an intelligent evolution of the internet that addressed acquisition, management, and coordination of health information, beneficial for the economy as a whole, and in particular for health industry and consumer interests.
-National government and industry leaders expressed enthusiasm for an Arizona prototype to test the concept.
+From all perspectives USHIN was viewed as an intelligent evolution of the internet that addressed acquisition, management, and coordination of health information, beneficial for the economy as a whole, and in particular for healthcare and consumer interests.
+National government and healthcare leaders expressed enthusiasm for an Arizona prototype to test the concept.

 In early 1994, popularity and support for a comparative information system for health topics was measured in Tucson and Arizona in a series of public forums.
 The USHIN concept was presented and discussed in schools, professional and consumer advocacy groups.
 Hundreds of USHIN concept and history packets were distributed.
 Small community brainstorm sessions, largely conceptual, produced mockups and tables comparing features.
 Social service providers, experts in the fields of computers, telecommunications and the “information highway” (the term for digital communications and the internet, at the time) were invited to share their views.
 The May 1994 edition of Sombrero, the journal of the Pima County Medical Society, contained an article supportive of USHIN which inspired further interest among medical, academic and community service groups and professionals in the community.
 A health providers’ forum of physicians, researchers, pharmacists, nurses and other health professionals was aired over community cable television.
 The disenfranchised and a variety of advocates for this population were often part of these panels.